rigoorozco/m2-artix7-accelerator-card/README.md

 ## Other Notes

+### Winbond Configuration Memory

+Vivado doesn't recognize by default the configuration memory used in this board: w25q128bv.

+Fortunately, this has an easy fix.
+Take a look at `docs/winbond-flash-notes.txt` for more details.

 ### Non-standard PCIe Lanes
 The board was designed using a reversed lane order, opposite of what Xilinx recommends.
 This is talked about on Section 2.5 (page 30) of the user guide.